- How we're supporting you during coronavirus

 What is Lifetime Health Cover (LHC) loading?

 The Federal Government introduced the Lifetime Health Cover (LHC) scheme in July 2000.
-Under the scheme, if you do not take out a private health insurance hospital cover by the 1st of July following your 31st birthday, you will pay significantly higher premiums in the form of an LHC Loading when you eventually do sign-up for private health insurance.
+Under the scheme, if you don't take out private health insurance hospital cover by the 1st of July following your 31st birthday, you'll pay significantly higher premiums in the form of an LHC Loading when you eventually do sign up for private health insurance.